-"Results from planned drilling will feed into a subsequent resource upgrade, targeted for the second half of 2025, which will in turn underpin the Pre-Feasibility Study scheduled for completion later this year.
-We look forward to reporting additional rounds of results on a regular basis over the coming months."
+These new results will feed into a second consecutive Mineral Resource update for Apollo Hill this year, targeted for delivery early in the second half of 2025, which will in turn underpin our and Pre-Feasibility and maiden Ore Reserve Study which are also scheduled for completion later this year.

+We look forward to reporting additional rounds of assays on a regular basis over the coming months."